regnarg/bc/text/changedet.md

 When scanning directory trees, we definitely do not want to store the full path to each object.
-If we did and a large directory was renamed, we would need to individually update the path of every file in its subtree\dots and probably transfer all those updates during synchronization, unless additional tricks are used.
+If we did and a large directory was renamed, we would need to individually update the path of every file in its subtree\dots and probably transfer all those updates during synchronization, unless additional tricks were involved.

 Instead, we will choose a tree-like representation that closely mimics the underlying filesystem structure.
 The internal state preserved between scans